PayFabric/APIs/PayFabric/Sections/Transaction Adjustments.md

 Transaction Adjustments
 =================

 Transaction adjustments API provide ability to adjust tip, increment authorization and correct authorization for approved EVO Snap* transactions.
 Please note that all requests require API authentication, see our [guide](Authentication.md) on how to authenticate.

+* `PATCH /payment/3.1/api/Transaction/Adjust` allows to adjust tip amount, increment authorization and partial reversal for approved EVO Snap transactions.

-This adjust API is only available for unsettled EVO Snap transactions.
+This API is only available for unsettled EVO Snap transactions.

 | Parameter  | Description|